Microsoft Exchange Server is a great on-premise solution that provides millions of businesses with:

-Regardless of the migration path you chose, it’s a good idea to conduct a pilot migration programme.
+Regardless of the migration path you chose, it’s a good idea to conduct a pilot migration program.
 For example, you can create test mailboxes loaded with messages, contacts, and calendar entries to see how well they migrate to Exchange Online.
 You can take it a step further by migrating a small group of user accounts.
 The goal here is to find and resolve issues early to make sure you’ll have fewer problems when migrating the entire company.

 Go back to the Migration menu, but this time select Migrate to Exchange Online and choose a migration type.
 Keep in mind that if you opt for a staged migration, you’ll be able to migrate 2,000 email accounts at a time.
 Then, press Start and Exchange Online will do the rest.
 You can also follow the syncing process through the migration dashboard.

 The next step is to assign Exchange Online licenses for each user, so they can gain access to their mailboxes.
 In the Office 365 Admin centre, go to the Active Users page and select who you want to assign licenses to.
 You have the option to subscribe to a standalone Exchange Online service.
 However, it’s also included in every Office 365 Business Premium and Enterprise package.